 In Connecticut, “Family or household members” are spouses, former spouses, parents and their children, people age 18 or older related by blood or marriage, people age 16 or older either living together or who have lived together, people who have a child together whether or not they are or have been married or have lived together, and persons in, or have recently been in, a dating relationship (CGS § 46b-38a (2))

-What Role do the Police Play?
+What Role does the Police Play?

 Police respond to violent incidents involving family members.
 Oftentimes they make arrests.